chocolatey-community/chocolatey-packages/automatic/clipgrab/README.md

 ## Notes

 - The Windows installer of Clipgrab contains the OpenCandy Adware which is reported by some Antivirus tools.
-However, OpenCandy newer gets installed in silent mode, so this package doesnâ€™t install any unwanted Adware.
+However, OpenCandy newer gets installed in silent mode, so this package doesn't install any unwanted Adware.